hyperspy/hyperspy/doc/user_guide/model.rst

    (1.0030718094185611, -0.63590210946134107)

 Problems of ill-conditioning and divergence can be ameliorated by using bounded optimization.
-Currently, not all optimizers support bounds - see table above.
-In the following example a gaussian histogram is fitted using a :class:`~._components.gaussian.Gaussian` component using mpfit and bounds on the ``centre`` parameter.
+Currently, not all optimizers support bounds - see the :ref:`table above <optimizers-table>`.
+In the following example a gaussian histogram is fitted

+using a :class:`~._components.gaussian.Gaussian` component using mpfit and bounds on the ``centre`` parameter.

 .. code-block:: python